huggingface/blog/introduction-to-ggml.md

 Before diving deep into ggml, we should understand some key concepts.
 If you're coming from high-level libraries like PyTorch or TensorFlow, these may seem challenging to grasp.
 However, keep in mind that ggml is a **low-level** library.
 Understanding these terms can give you much more control over performance:

-- [ggml_context](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml.c#L1792): A "container" that holds objects such as tensors, graphs, and optionally data
+- [ggml_context](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/include/ggml.h#L355): A "container" that holds objects such as tensors, graphs, and optionally data
 - [ggml_cgraph](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/include/ggml.h#L652): Represents a computational graph.
 Think of it as the "order of computation" that will be transferred to the backend.
 - [ggml_backend](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml-backend-impl.h#L80): Represents an interface for executing computation graphs.
 There are many types of backends: CPU (default), CUDA, Metal (Apple Silicon), Vulkan, RPC, etc.
 - [ggml_backend_buffer_type](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml-backend-impl.h#L18): Represents a buffer type.
 Think of it as a "memory allocator" connected to each `ggml_backend`.
 For example, if you want to perform calculations on a GPU, you need to allocate memory on the GPU via `buffer_type` (usually abbreviated as `buft`).
 - [ggml_backend_buffer](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml-backend-impl.h#L52): Represents a buffer allocated by `buffer_type`.
 Remember: a buffer can hold the data of multiple tensors.
-- [ggml_gallocr](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml-alloc.c#L354): Represents a memory allocator, used by `ggml_cgraph` to dynamically allocate memory for computation.
+- [ggml_gallocr](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/include/ggml-alloc.h#L46): Represents a graph memory allocator, used to allocate efficiently the tensors used in a computation graph.
-- [ggml_backend_sched](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/src/ggml-backend.c#L1048): A backend scheduler that allows using multiple backends simultaneously.
-For example, if a model is too large, some tensors and operations can be processed on the GPU, while others can be handled by the CPU.
-This is also useful when working with multiple GPUs.
+- [ggml_backend_sched](https://github.com/ggerganov/ggml/blob/18703ad600cc68dbdb04d57434c876989a841d12/include/ggml-backend.h#L169): A scheduler that enables concurrent use of multiple backends.
+It can distribute computations across different hardware (e.g., GPU and CPU) when dealing with large models or multiple GPUs.
+The scheduler can also automatically assign GPU-unsupported operations to the CPU, ensuring optimal resource utilization and compatibility.

 ## Simple example